Can I Turn Off Google Reviews For My Business?

 This article will try to cover many common questions from users, including "Can I Turn Off Google Reviews For My Business?" and clear up various misconceptions about GMB.

-Here are some benefits of using Google My Business:
+Here are some benefits of using Google Business Profile:

-- If you're already using AdWords to market your business online, then Google My Business is another way for you to put yourself out there as an authority in your industry.
+- If you're already using AdWords to market your business online, then Google Business Profile is another way for you to put yourself out there as an authority in your industry.

-- If you are not running AdWords Campaigns yet, Google My Business is still a great way for your business to pop up organically in local search.
-When people search for terms related to your business like "fast food" or "coffee shops nearby", chances are good that your business could appear if you're already listed on Google My Business.
+- If you are not running AdWords Campaigns yet, Google Business Profile is still a great way for your business to pop up organically in local search.
+When people search for terms related to your business like "fast food" or "coffee shops nearby", chances are good that your business could appear if you're already listed on Google Business Profile.
 If your potential customer has never heard of you before, this can be an excellent opportunity to get new customers!
 If someone's already familiar with what you do and where you do it, they may have no reason to look elsewhere.

-- You can easily show your customers all your contact information through your Google My Business page, including Address, Phone Number, Web address, Opening & Closing Hours, and more.
+- You can easily show your customers all your contact information through your Google Business Profile page, including Address, Phone Number, Web address, Opening & Closing Hours, and more.

 - Features like Rich Snippets make it easy to share information about event dates and upcoming sales with local search users (which can help increase your click-through rates).